murphye/gloo-quickstarts/gloo-edge-openshift-3.11-quickstart/README.md

-# Gloo Edge OpenShift 3.11 Quickstart
+# Gloo Edge OpenShift 3.11 Quickstart (Work in Progress)

 ## About this Quickstart